hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter11.md

 According to Lyons (2001), order flow is informative for three reasons:

-1. Order flow cna be thought of as market participants exposing their equity to their own forecasts.
+1. Order flow can be thought of as market participants exposing their equity to their own forecasts.
 2. Order flow data is decentralized with limited distribution.
 3. Order flow shows large and nontrivial positions that will temporarily move the market regardless of whether the originator of the trades possesses any superior information, due to market impact.